Istana Negara, Jalan Istana: Compound

 The building is nestled within an 11.34-hectare compound with a variety of plants and flowers, swimming pool and indoor badminton hall.
 As the palace grounds are not opened to members of the public or tourists, the Main Palace Entrance is a favourite picture spot for tourists.

-The whole area is fenced up and the Royal Insignia of His Majesty is placed on each steel bar between two pillars of the fence.
+The whole area is fenced up and the Royal Insignia of the Monarch is placed on each steel bar between two pillars of the fence.
 At the front of the Istana Negara, there is the main entrance which resembles an arch.
 On each side of the arch, are two guard posts to shelter two members of the cavalry in their full dress uniform similar to the ones at Buckingham Palace, London.
 From 2013 onwards, the full dress uniform will be in Malay traditional attire as it was during the Malay Sultanate era.

 In the grounds of the palace is a guard house for the members of the Royal Malay Regiment, one of the two Household Division units in the Malaysian Armed Forces (the other one is the Malaysian Royal Armoured Corps Mounted Ceremonial Squadron).
 There is also a six-hole golf course, tennis courts and a lake in the far end of the grounds.

 The driveway, lined with cypresses and casuarinas, leads to two entrances – an entrance to the West Wing and the other to the East Wing.